navinrahim/RoboND-Controls-Lab/README.md

 ## General changes in ros_settings.txt

-If running in your native Linux system, we need to change the following in the `ros_settings.txt`
+If running in your native Linux system, we need to change the following in the `ros_settings.txt`.
+This file can be found in the `DroneSim_Lin_Data` folder in the simulator folder for Linux.

 - `vm-override` should be false and `host-override` should be true.
 This means we do not override the vm as we are using the native system.